userver: Concurrency

 ◆ StringStreamQueue

-Single producer single consumer queue of std::string which is bounded bytes inside.
+Single producer single consumer queue of std::string which is bounded by the total bytes inside the strings.

 See also